jsturtevant/jsturtevant.github.io/_posts/2016-05-26-5-Ways-to-install-git-on-Windows.md

 choco install git -params '"/GitAndUnixToolsOnPath"'
 ```

 This will install git, the BASH tools and add them to your path.
-Check out the video to see a walk-through [TODO](https://channel9.msdn.com/Blogs/jsturtevant/5-Way-to-Install-Git-on-Windows).

 ### Pro's